camilesing/SmolML/smolml/core/README.md

 ## Why Do We Need Gradients Anyway?

 Think about teaching a computer to recognize a cat in a photo.
 The computer makes a prediction based on its current internal settings (parameters or weights).
 Initially, these settings are random, so the prediction is likely wrong.
-We measure *how wrong* using a "loss function" – a lower loss means a better prediction.
+We measure *how wrong* using a "loss function" (we have those in `smolml\utils\losses.py`, explained in another section) – a lower loss means a better prediction.

 The goal is to adjust the computer's parameters to *minimize* this loss.
 But how do we know *which way* to adjust each parameter?
 Should we increase it?
 Decrease it?
 By how much?